 Calculating Cumulative Layout Shift

-Finally, to calculate Cumulative Layout Shift, you take the layout shift scores for all animation frames and add those scores together.
+Previously, to calculate Cumulative Layout Shift, you would take the layout shift scores for all animation frames and add those scores together.

 Layout Shift Score 1 + Layout Shift Score 2 + … = Cumulative Layout Shift